Addis Ababa–Djibouti Railway: Specifications

 The operators of the railway consider an annual freight tonnage that is far below the railway limits.
 As a rule of thumb, the operators foresee an annual freight tonnage increase of about one million tonne per year, starting at 1–2 million tonnes in the first year of operations.

 Although road traffic in Ethiopia drives on the right, trains drive on the left in the double-track sections.
 This is consistent with Chinese railway practice.
 The single-track sections are equipped with passing loops, each of which is triple-track so that two trains can wait for the main line to clear.
 Each station also serves as a passing loop.

 The railway line is almost fully electrified.
 Power is transmitted at 230 kV and 130 kV to eight substations.
 Traction power is supplied at 35.8 km intervals, with 18+1 stations in Ethiopia and three in Djibouti.
 General electrification ends after the Djibouti–Nagad passenger station.
 Trains are pulled by diesel locomotives to reach the Port of Doraleh and cargo terminals at inland dry ports.
 This is necessary to avoid interference between the overhead catenary and loading cranes.

 Rolling stock

 The rolling stock is allocated from the National Railway Network of Ethiopia.

 All the rolling stock had been purchased by Ethiopian Railways Corporation (ERC).
 All the rolling stock has been transferred to the Ethio-Djibouti Standard Gauge Railway Share Company (EDR) which operates the railway as a share kind contribution by ERC.
 EDR owns these rolling stocks.
 EDR is also expected to procure additional rolling stocks to expand its operations.
 Djibouti did not buy any rolling stock, and even shunting operations at Djibouti's Port of Doraleh will be performed by EDR rolling stock and EDR personnel.
 Djibouti chose to pay its share on railway construction instead of buying vehicles.

+Handover

+After six years of operating, control of the railway was transferred from the Chinese Railway Construction Corporation to a joint operating agreement between the Ethiopian and Djiboutian governments.